How managers manage their team can have a domino effect on your whole business.

 - Striking a balance between doing and directing

 These are just some of the challenges inexperienced managers face

 In an ideal world people are prepared for the role in advance, with a structured development plan.

 But of course, we don’t all live in an ideal world, and often they take up their role with little exposure to leading a team.

 Either way, it’s never too late to start.

 Before we do anything we’ll discuss the best options and approach for your team based on their development needs, experience, and preferred learning styles.

-* I don’t believe in being a “jack of all trades” so if there is a topic or skill you need that I don’t feel is within my area of expertise I will always tell you, but can usually recommend a trusted trainer who I’ve worked with in the past.
+* I don’t believe in being a “jack of all trades” so if there is a topic or skill you need that I don’t feel is within my area of expertise I will always tell you, but can usually recommend a trusted trainer or coach who I’ve worked with in the past.

 Set up a no obligation call with me today, to discuss your management development needs and identify the best options for your managers and potential managers